Emma K. Morris is a Northern California-based Creative Director, Photographer + Stylist

 From there she relocated to Orlando, Florida where she spent six years overseeing the communications department for the nation’s eighth largest Local Arts Agency.
 During her time at United Arts, she handled all aspects of marketing, PR, new media, and more.
 She focused on cultivating meaningful collaborations between arts organizations, businesses, and individual artists, and simultaneously earned her certificate in leadership training at Rollins College.
 During this time she was immersed and actively involved in local public art, advocacy, city government, arts education, and economic impact studies.

 Emma transitioned into the food and wine realm working as Creative Director for Orlando's public market, East End Market.
 In the spring of 2012 she left the South for the West in order to explore the next chapter in her life.
 She is an entirely self-taught photographer.
 In her rare free moments, you'll find Emma cooking up vegetarian delights in her kitchen, on a neighborhood cat-stalking walk, or lounging in the backyard hammock with a good book.

-Emma's work has been featured by dozens of publications and blogs including Vogue, Architectural Digest, Forbes, The Chicago Tribune, GFF Magazine, USA Today, The Feed Feed, Atelier Doré, SF Eater, Napa Sonoma Magazine, Oh So Beautiful Paper, Once Wed, Haute Living, The Napa Valley Register, Brides, and The Bluegrass Situation.
+Emma's work has been featured by dozens of publications including Vogue, Architectural Digest, Food & Wine, Forbes, The Chicago Tribune, GFF Magazine, USA Today, The Feed Feed, Atelier Doré, SF Eater, Napa Sonoma Magazine, Oh So Beautiful Paper, Once Wed, Haute Living, The Napa Valley Register, Brides, and The Bluegrass Situation.
 She was a selected artist for the inaugural Tiny Atlas Quarterly curated art show in San Francisco.
 Her photographs have been featured in the feeds of Martha Stewart, Design Sponge, Food52, Williams Sonoma, Buzzfeed, The Huffington Post, Epicurious, Visit California, and many more.